-Radiotherapy can cause both short- and long-term side effects.
+Radiotherapy can cause both short and long term side effects.

-Short-term side effects occur 10 to 14 days into your radiotherapy treatment.
-Long-term side effects can occur months to years after your treatment has finished.
+Short-term side effects occur from 10 to 14 days into your treatment.
+They usually settle within 6 to 8 weeks.

+Long-term side effects can occur from 6 months to many years after your treatment has finished (and may be permanent).